PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 10:34:51
+Last updated: 2024-04-11 10:35:25
-Random Quote: Enid Sinclair: "Want to take a stab at being social?"
-Wednesday: "I do like stabbing.
-The social part, not so much." - Wednesday Addams
+Random Quote: Good and evil are a question of perspective - Mikkel